Netatalk/netatalk-webmin/README.md

 If you don't have it installed already, install webmin itself by following the instructions at https://webmin.com/

+You will also need Perl, and the Perl CGI module.
+On Debian, for instance, the CGI module is distributed in a package called "libcgi-pm-perl".

 ## From release tarball

 1. Download a [stable release tarball](https://github.com/Netatalk/netatalk-webmin/releases)